Visual Arts Work

 Grace McQuilten is Associate Professor in the School of Art at RMIT University.
 Her research explores art’s relationship to economic, social and political systems with a particular focus on artists’ critical engagement with markets and the development of new economic models in the arts.
 Grace's research also challenges and transforms conventional understandings of the relationship between margin and centre in relation to the cultural economy, contemporary art practice and art history.
 She has pioneered work on the field of art-based social enterprise in Australia and has worked extensively in migrant and refugee settlement.

-Dr Marnie Badham.
-With a twenty-five-year history of art and social justice in Australia and Canada, Marnie's research sits at the intersection of socially-engaged art practice, participatory research methodologies and the politics of cultural measurement.
-Through aesthetic forms of encounter and exchange, her work brings together disparate groups of people in dialogue to examine and affect local issues.
-Her current focus includes a series of creative cartographies registering emotions in public space; expanded curation projects on the aesthetics and politics of food; and a book project The Social Life of Artist Residencies: connecting with people and place not your own.
+Associate Professor Marnie Badham.
+With a 25-year history in art and social justice in Canada and Australia, Marnie’s research sits at the intersection of socially-engaged arts, participatory methodologies, and the politics of cultural measurement.
+Through creative forms for encounter and exchange, Marnie’s research brings together disparate groups (artists, communities, government) in dialogue to examine and affect local issues.
+Current projects include artmaking in the context of Indigenous-settler relations, food-art-politics, climate anxiety, and creative cartographies.

-Chloë Powell is a curator, creative producer, and researcher, working in the arts in Australia and internationally since 2008.
-Driven by facilitating projects that foster connection and have lasting impact on creative practice, Chloë has developed programs for artists and arts workers including co-founding Radiant Pavilion: Melbourne Contemporary Jewellery & Object Biennial.
-She has contributed to NGV Gallery magazine and Art Jewelry Forum, and assisted Dutch curator and art historian Liesbeth den Besten on her book On Jewellery: an International Compendium of Contemporary Art Jewellery (Arnoldsche 2011).
+Chloë Powell is a creative producer, curator, and researcher, working in the arts in Australia and the Netherlands since 2008.
+Driven by facilitating projects that foster connection and have lasting impact on creative practice, Chloë has developed programs for artists and arts workers including co-founding Radiant Pavilion: Naarm/Melbourne Contemporary Jewellery & Object Biennial and and coordinating the Koorie Heritage Trust's inaugural Blak Design program in 2020-2021.
+She assisted Dutch curator and art historian Liesbeth den Besten on her book On Jewellery: an International Compendium of Contemporary Art Jewellery (Arnoldsche 2011) and has contributed to NGV Gallery magazine.
 Chloë is currently undertaking a PhD with the Australian National University.

 Kate MacNeill is a Professor and Associate Dean, Education and Students in the Faculty of Arts, University of Melbourne.
 With a background in law and economics, and a PhD in Arts History she has extensive experience in policy work in the government and non-government sectors.
 Her research in the visual arts industry addresses the intersection between law and artistic practice (cultures of intellectual property and censorship), leadership in the arts and cultural sector and the politics of identity and representation.
 Kate’s track record includes a number of research projects and outputs with interdisciplinary teams and industry partners and users, specifically on gender, the ethics of creative practices, and visual art industry working conditions.